 The first ever World Immunization Week, being celebrated from to 21 to 28 April 2012, unites countries across the globe for a week of vaccination campaigns, public education and information sharing.

-World Malaria Day-Malaria Risk for Travellers
+World Malaria Day-Malaria Risk for Travelers

 Malaria is a serious and occasionally fatal disease.
 It is caused by a parasite which is spread to humans by infected mosquitoes.
 There is no vaccine available against malaria.

-Travellers can reduce their risk by following four principles of malaria prevention, called the “ABCD” of malaria:
+Travelers can reduce their risk by following four principles of malaria prevention, called the “ABCD” of malaria: